-105: JUNIOR/MIDGET AAA/MIDGET AA PLAY
+105: JUNIOR & TIER I MIDGET PLAY

-(a) Players may practice and participate in games with a Junior or Midget AAA or Midget AA team up to November 15 and after the Varsity year -end tournament without coach approval.
+(a) Players may practice and participate in games with a Junior or Tier I Midget team up to November 15 and after the Varsity year-end tournament without coach approval.
 With coach approval, a player may practice on an unlimited basis and participate in a maximum of 10 games during the MHSHL season.
-The Team Representative will be responsible for reporting player names and number of Junior or Midget games to the Commissioner.
+The Team Representative will be responsible for reporting player names and number of Junior or Tier I Midget games to the Commissioner.

-106: GAME MISCONDUCTS
+106: GAME SUSPENSIONS

-- (a) All game misconduct penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and JV will be suspended from all games until he has served the suspension in the division where the infraction occurred. - (c) Any unserved game suspension(s) carry over to the year-end tournament and, if necessary, the following season. - (d) Any unserved game suspensions by a non-returning player will be served by the team's coach. - (e) The "Multiplier Rule" will be applied to players receiving more than one game misconduct during the regular season and tournament play: - (1) First game misconduct = 1 game suspension - (2) Second game misconduct = 2 game suspension - (3) Third game misconduct = 4 game suspension - (4) Fourth game misconduct = 8 game suspension or more - (f) Players given a penalty for leaving the bench to join an altercation (USA Hockey Rule 625b) will be accessed two game misconducts.
+- (a) All game suspension penalties will be served in the division where the infraction occurred. - (b) A player who participates in both Varsity and JV will be suspended from all games until he has served the suspension in the division where the infraction occurred.
+The number of post-season games served is subject to review by the Commissioner. - (c) Any unserved regular-season game suspensions carry over to the year-end tournaments and the following season.

+- (d) Any unserved game suspensions by a non-returning player will be served by the team's coach.
+The number of games served is subject to review by the Commissioner. - (e) All major and/or match penalties incurred by a player during League and non-League play will be applied to USA Hockey progressive suspensions. - (f) Coaches accessed a game suspension for 15 penalties in a game are allowed to coach until the next scheduled game in the division in which the infraction occurred, at which time the suspension must be served. - (g) Coaches serving a game suspension cannot have any contact with the team 30 minutes before and until the game is complete. - (h) Players given a penalty for leaving the bench to join an altercation (USA Hockey Rule 629a) will be accessed two game misconducts.
 (This is above and beyond the USA Hockey penalty of a major plus a game misconduct.)
-The player will progress by only one game misconduct in the "Multiplier Rule."